 Great Barrier Reef Tour

-Another option if you are travelling with smaller kids, is a trip to the Low Isles, closer to the mainland.
+Another option if you are in Port Douglas with toddlers or younger children, is a trip to the Low Isles, closer to the mainland.
 Sailaway’s boat trip moors at the coral cay, meaning you can snorkel from the beach, hang out and build sandcastles or take the glass bottom boat tour.